Nordgaren/encoded-pointer/README.md

 x86_64 defines a 48-bit virtual address space.
 This means that we can use up to 16 bits to encode extra data into the pointer.
 This may change in the future, though, so I am not sure what my plans are.
 It might be a while before we get to the point where we are using that much memory at once, and some industries will not be able to use those extra 16 bits sooner than others.
-At this point, though, we could encode a 16 bit number into the pointer, and use it, if we needed.
+At this point, though, we could encode a 16-bit number into the pointer, and use it, if we needed.

 I may update this some day to use a macro so that the user can generate their own custom types to be stored in those 16 bits, splitting the bits up as the user desires (maybe you need a 4 bit number and a few bools, or an entire byte and some